 Even the scaffolding is grand.

-Remnants of a mosaic depicting Christ flanked on either side by the Virgin Mother and John the Baptist.
+Remnants of a mosaic depicting Christ flanked on either side by the Virgin Mother and John the Apostle.
 Sadly, the mosaics here have seen better days.
 For the most breathtaking and best preserved mosaics, I suggest visiting Chora Church in Edirnekapi.

 Hagia Sophia, Istanbul, Turkey